Aquarii/TSE-Helper/readme.md

 # Presumptions about tsetmc inner workings:
-- Identity of an instrument doesn't change over time (i.e cSecVal doesn't change one day). if it does get_identity() logic needs to change.
+- Identity of an instrument won't change over time (i.e cSecVal doesn't change one day). if it does get_identity() logic needs to change.